crossy-l/VanillaPings/README.md

 # Vanilla Pings

 A Minecraft mod to easily ping entities and locations like in most popular shooter games.
 The pings show up using armor stands and have **glowing** on them.
-This makes it possible for the mod to be **server-side** only.
-Using it on the client will add a hotkey, so it's **optional** _(Modrinth still says it's unsupported so just ignore that)_.
+This makes it possible for the mod to be server-side only.
+Using it on the client will **add a hotkey**.
 <img src="https://cdn.modrinth.com/data/P6Y8Vr1q/images/3217cf61ecadc4927ce902033af7a80c5f4c551c.png" alt="drawing" width="700"/>
 <img src="https://cdn.modrinth.com/data/P6Y8Vr1q/images/daafdfde862a189de9eec894368119d77f837f33.gif" alt="drawing" width="700"/>